siddhantthegts/agent0/README.md

 **Returns**: { data: { field1, field2 } }
 ```

-agent reads this, understands the API, writes code to use it. no code changes needed on our side.
+agent reads this, understands the API, writes code to use it. no code changes needed on our side. so provide the stuff that you think is the most important.

+> [!TIP]
+> if it still does not work, then provide all the context for the given thing it is not doing correctly or switch to a smarter model.

-## reusable utilities (optional)
+## reusable utilities

+(optional)

 if you have domain-specific helpers that the agent uses repeatedly (data schemas, validators, parsers), mount them instead of having the agent rewrite them every time: